-In order to measure the performance variability at the end of the root node, we ran cpxdef and ksample with 10 different random seeds on all the instances in our testbed and recorded the final primal and dual bounds, indicated with \overline{z} and \underline{z} , respectively.
+In order to measure the performance variability at the end of the root node, each instance was solved by each method with 10 different random seeds.
+To be more specific, we first randomly generated 10 nonnegative integers S_0, \ldots, S_9 , to be used as random seed for each final run, for both cpxdef and ksample.
+In addition, ksample also uses the current seed associated with the final run to generate 9 additional random seeds, which are used to process the additional 9 root nodes during the sampling phase.
+For each execution, we recorded the final primal and dual bounds at the end of the root node of the final run, indicated with \overline{z} and \underline{z} , respectively.
 Given those values, we compute the integrality gap igap as

-This is the integrality gap as reported by many commercial solvers, and has the advantage of always being a number between 0 and 1.
-In addition, a similar formula was used in [2] for measuring the impact of primal heuristics in MIP solvers.
+A similar formula was used in [4] for measuring the impact of primal heuristics in MIP solvers.
 Finally, since we know the optimal value z^ of all the instances we can compute in a similar fashion also the primal gap pgap and the dual gap dgap.
-For each measure, we computed the average over the 10 runs and the corresponding standard deviation.
+For each measure, we computed the average over the 10 runs and the standard deviation.
+As to standard deviation, we first computed the standard deviation of each instance across the 10 different seeds, and then took the average.